Caroline Redman Lusher

-Education
+Education and early career

-Caroline Redman Lusher was a pupil at Saint Martins Independent Day School for Girls, Solihull from 1985 to 1992, winning the Christine Tucker Music Scholarship at the age of 11.

-In honour of her career and success with Rock Choir, St. Martins named a new Year 7 Scholarship after her in 2012, the Caroline Redman Lusher Scholarship for the Performing Arts.
+Redman Lusher was a pupil at Saint Martins Independent Day School for Girls, Solihull from 1985 to 1992, winning the Christine Tucker Music Scholarship at the age of eleven.
+In honour of her success, St. Martins named a new Year 7 Scholarship after her in 2012, the Caroline Redman Lusher Scholarship for the Performing Arts.
 It was awarded for the first time in 2013.

-Caroline Redman Lusher went on to Salford University, where she gained a degree in popular music and recording.
-Caroline Redman Lusher started performing professionally at the age of 14 at Liberty’s Nightclub, Hagley Road, Birmingham.
-Alongside her studies at Salford University, she performed at the Manchester Hilton before moving to London’s West End to continue her career as a singer and pianist, entertaining VIPs and celebrities in venues such as The Dorchester, Hyde Park, Langham and Lanesborough hotels.
-She later qualified as an A-level teacher in Performing Arts and Music with a certificate in education.
+Redman Lusher went on to Salford University, where she gained a degree in popular music and recording.

+Redman Lusher started performing professionally at the age of 15.
+She worked in London's West End as a singer, entertaining VIPs and celebrities in venues such as The Dorchester, Hyde Park and Lanesborough hotels.
+She also qualified as an A-level teacher in Performing Arts and Music.
-During her studies, she performed as a singer and pianist in nightclubs, bars, and hotels across Birmingham, Manchester, and eventually London.

-In 2001, Caroline Redman Lusher was teaching A-level music and performing arts at the Sixth Form College, Farnborough, Hampshire, when she devised the concept of Rock Choir.
+In 2001, Redman Lusher was teaching A-level music and performing arts at the Sixth Form College, Farnborough, Hampshire, when she devised the concept of Rock Choir.